-The Safe Mode allows you start your PS4 system with the most basic functions active.
+The Safe Mode allows you to start your PS4 system with the most basic functions active.
 When you can’t power up your PS4 console, or when your PS4 system is getting problems, you can still use your console through its Safe Mode.
-The options in Safe Mode help you solve different problems of your PS4.
+The options in Safe Mode help you solve different problems with your PS4.

 Before we talked about the Safe Mode Option, let’s figure out how to start your PS4 in Safe Mode.